nightconcept/any2/project/epics/epic-testing.md

 - **Task 1.2: Standardize Manual Test Interaction**
   - **Description:** Develop a standardized mechanism for manual test pass/fail input, as per the future consideration in [`project/night-test-prd.md:31`](project/night-test-prd.md:31) and [`project/night-test-prd.md:249`](project/night-test-prd.md:249).
 This moves away from hardcoded keys specific to each manual test.
   - **Implementation:**
-    - [ ] Design a simple UI overlay (e.g., using `Night.Graphics` to draw "Pass"/"Fail" text/buttons and listen for mouse clicks on them) or a dedicated input phase managed by `BaseTestCase` or the `TestRunner`.
+    - [x] Design a simple UI overlay (e.g., using `Night.Graphics` to draw "Pass"/"Fail" text/buttons and listen for mouse clicks on them) or a dedicated input phase managed by `BaseTestCase` or the `TestRunner`.
+(Implemented in `BaseTestCase` with clickable rectangles for Pass/Fail).
-    - [ ] Update `BaseTestCase` (Task 1.3) to include logic for this standardized interaction.
+    - [x] Update `BaseTestCase` (Task 1.3) to include logic for this standardized interaction.
+(Done as part of this task for the UI elements and input handling).
-    - [ ] Refactor existing manual tests (e.g., `ConcreteDummyManualTest` if it exists) to use the new mechanism.
+    - [x] Refactor existing manual tests (e.g., `ConcreteDummyManualTest` if it exists) to use the new mechanism.
+(A new test `GraphicsClearColorTest` was created using this mechanism, and `ConcreteDummyManualTest` was removed).
   - **Acceptance Criteria:** Manual tests use a consistent and clear method for user input to signal pass or fail.
+A sample test demonstrates this.
+Existing dummy manual tests are removed or refactored.
-  - **Status:** To Do
+  - **Status:** Done

 - **Task 1.3: Implement and Utilize `BaseTestCase`**
   - **Description:** Create and flesh out the `tests/Core/BaseTestCase.cs` as per PRD ([`project/night-test-prd.md:165`](project/night-test-prd.md:165), [`project/night-test-prd.md:197`](project/night-test-prd.md:197)) and `project/testing-plan.md`.